AbsaOSS/pramen/README.md

       # Any option passed as 'option.' will be passed to the JDBC driver.
 Example:
       #option.database = "test_db"

+      # (Optional) Autocommit, false by default.
+Used only when 'use.jdbc.native = true'
+      #autocommit = false
     }

     # Any option passed as '.option' here will be passed to the Spark reader as options.
 For example,